bup/bup/Documentation/bup-get.1.md

     9 is the highest and 0 is no compression).
 The default is 1 (fast, loose compression)

+\--ignore-missing
+:   ignore missing objects encountered during a transfer.
+Currently
+    only supported by `--unnamed`, and potentially *dangerous*.

 # EXAMPLES

     # Update or copy the archives branch in src-repo to the local repository.